Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 ![Additional resources section snapshot](./documents/sacred-pathways-additional-resources-image.png)

 - Feedback Form
-  This is a form that has fields for Name, email and message from the user.
+  This is a form that has fields for Name, Email and Message from the user.
 These fields are required and therefore users cannot send an empty field, once feedback is sent a submit page indicating to you that you have succefully sent a feedback.

 ![Feedback forms snapshot](./documents/sacred-pathways-feedback-form-image.png)